 Dragon or Azhi Dahaka

 There are so many tales about powerful and adorable dragons that can get trained and help human beings in their missions.
-Daenerys and her three dragons in Game of Throne is a good example of what we are talking about.
+Daenerys and her three dragons in Game of Thrones is a good example.
 But, what we know from Persian dragons is quite different from the popular opinion.
 Azhi Dahaka or dragon is the embodiment of the demon or Ahriman in Persian mythology.

 Another word for Azhi Dahaka is Zahhak.
 In Shahnameh, written by Ferdowsi, a great Persian poet, Zahhak was the king of Iran who had a serpent on each of his shoulders.
 He was a tyrant ruler and used to feed young men’s brains to his serpents.
 Eventually, Fereydoon imprisons him in the mountain for his day to come.